 Cuba's Dairy Market Overview

-The dairy industry in Cuba is an integral part of the country's agricultural sector, serving as a significant source of nutrition and employment.
-Despite the challenges faced due to economic constraints and the embargo, Cuba continues to strive for improvements in its dairy production and processing capabilities.
+The dairy industry in Cuba is a vital component of the nation's agricultural sector, offering essential nutrition and employment opportunities.
+Despite economic constraints and longstanding embargoes, Cuba is committed to enhancing its dairy production and processing capabilities.

 Dairy Cattle and Milk Production